 His previous work includes editing at the Guns & America collaborative reporting project, a partnership of ten public media stations across the country, chronicling the role of guns in American life.
-Some highlights include Shattered, intimate portraits of those who have survived gun violence, and an episode of WAMU and NPR’s 1A about policy and personal stories twenty years after Columbine.
+Some highlights include Shattered, intimate portraits of those who have survived gun violence, and an episode of WAMU and NPR’s 1A about policy and personal stories twenty years after the massacre at Columbine High School.
 He also helped to develop the Pulitzer-winning podcast No Compromise.

 At the Panoply podcast network, he produced About Race, was founding producer of Vox.com’s The Ezra Klein Show (now Vox Conversations) and The Weeds, and recruited the team behind Malcolm Gladwell’s Revisionist History.
 He was also a longtime producer of Chris Guillebeau’s Side Hustle School, one of the top-downloaded podcasts of 2017.